Funding - Pupil Premium, National Tutoring Programme and Catch Up Premium

-There is an expectation that schools prioritise disadvantaged or vulnerable pupils for tutoring.
+There has been an expectation that schools prioritise disadvantaged or vulnerable pupils for tutoring.

 Funding and Payments

 Funding is allocated for around 60% of pupils eligible for pupil premium per school.
-75% of the cost is subsidised in academic year 2021/22.
-Schools and academy trusts will need to fund the remaining 25% through other budgets, for example recovery premium or pupil premium.
+75% of the cost was subsidised in academic year 2021/22.
+Schools and academy trusts funded the remaining 25% through other budgets, eg recovery premium or pupil premium.

-Manor will receive £810.50 to support tutoring this year.
-This should represent 75% of the cost of tutoring.
-We have decided to use the Pupil Premium allocation to subsidise the remainder of the tuition.
+Manor received £810.50 to support tutoring in 2021/22.
+This represented 75% of the cost of tutoring.
+We decided to use the Pupil Premium allocation to subsidise the remainder of the tuition.

-With £1080.67 available for tuition, at Manor we will be able to deliver catch up sessions in phonics, reading and writing.
+With £1080.67 available for tuition, at Manor delivered catch up sessions in phonics, reading and writing.